 At the edges human and natural systems are edges full of diversity, disturbance and potential

-The Apricot Centre Wellbeing Service works to enhance the wellbeing of children and families through; providing specialist therapeutic services and through nature-based farm wellbeing activities.
+The Apricot Centre Wellbeing Service works to enhance the wellbeing of children and families through; providing specialist and creative therapies, therapeutic mentoring, and nature-based farm wellbeing activities.
 We work with children and adolescents (0-25 years old) with complex life circumstances - as is common in adoption, fostering, residential care, special guardianship, care arrangement orders, and also with children who have special educational needs, disabilities (SEND) and those struggling with mainstream education.